Welcome | Sign In

 Intel, Asus Go For Big Bucks With Cheap Laptops

-Intel (Nasdaq: INTC) and Taiwan firm Asus have teamed up to produce a line of low-cost mobile PCs with at least one coming in at under US$200.
+Intel and Taiwan firm Asus have teamed up to produce a line of low-cost mobile PCs with at least one coming in at under US$200.
 The two companies made the announcement this week during the 2007 Computex computer trade show held in Taipei, Taiwan.

 The new line of computers will focus on providing users with comprehensive Internet applications based on three E's: Easy to learn, work and play with; Excellent Internet experience; and Excellent mobile computing experience, Asus said.
 The company has dubbed the machines, "Eee PC."